Tools4everBV/HelloID-Task-SA-Target-AzureActiveDirectory-GroupRevokeMembership/readme.md

 2. Receive a bearer token by making a POST request to: `https://login.microsoftonline.com/$AADTenantID/oauth2/token`, where `$AADTenantID` is the ID of your Azure Active Directory tenant.

-3. revoke the membership from a group using the: `Invoke-RestMethod` cmdlet.
+3. Revoke the membership from a group using the: `Invoke-RestMethod` cmdlet.
 The hash table called: `$formObject` is passed to the body of the: `Invoke-RestMethod` cmdlet as a JSON object.